LearnersBlock/learners-block/README.md

 # Learner’s Block

 Learner’s Block is still under development and not yet ready for stable production.
-Check back here for updates on progress or follow our ‘Pre-Deployment’ project list.
+Check back here for updates on progress or follow our [pre-deployment project list](https://github.com/LearnersBlock/learners-block/projects/3).

 https://learnersblock.org